-City of Fort Dodge Partial Self-Funding Benefits 07/01/2023
+City of Fort Dodge Partial Self-Funding Benefits 07/01/2024

-The Partial Self Funding Benefits will pay the difference between the deductible and out-of-pocket maximums provided by the major medical plan so that the participant realizes the following:
+The Partial Self-Funding Benefits will pay the difference between the deductible and out-of-pocket maximums provided by the major medical plan so that the participant realizes the following:

 Plan A In-Network Out-of-Network

-Calendar Year Deductible
+Calendar Year Deductible ·

+Per Person \$ \$2,500

-Per Person Per Family \$2,500 \$5,000
+Per Family \$ \$5,000

+Out-of-Pocket Maximum

-Out-of-Pocket Maximum Per Person \$2,500
+Per Person \$ \$2,500

-Per Family م 0% 5,000
+Per Family \$ \$5,000

 Coinsurance you pay 0% 0%

 Plan B In-Network Out-of-Network

 Calendar Year Deductible

 Per Person \$250

 Per Family \$500

+Deductible amounts you pay during the last three

+months of a benefit year carry over as credits to

+meet your deductible for the next benefit year.

+These credits do not apply toward your out-of-

+pocket maximum.

 Deductible is waived for:

 Independent Lab Services Deductible waived Deductible applied

 Prosthetic limbs Deductible waived Deductible applied

 Outpatient MHCD Facility Services Deductible waived Deductible applied

 One Postpartum Home Visit Deductible waived Deductible applied

 Chiropractic Office Visit Services Deductible waived, 20% Deductible waived, 20%

 Outpatient X-ray and Labs (does not include Deductible waived Deductible applied

 high level radiology services)

 Out-of-Pocket Maximum

 Per Person \$1,000

 Per Family \$2,000

 Coinsurance you pay 20% 30%

-The Partial Self Funding Benefits cover only those items and services determined by the Insurer to be covered services under the Plan.
+The Partial Self-Funding Benefits cover only those items and services determined by the Insurer to be covered services under the Plan.